spamegg1/reviews/README.md

 So... what's the point of this long educational, pedagogical tirade? ***You have to acquire the rigor, discipline, and the logical reasoning skills necessary.*** I recommend you should learn mathematical induction FIRST!
 Write tons and tons of induction proofs.
 If you master induction, recursion is a piece of cake, and it will pay HUGE dividends in Algorithms later (it's all induction!)

+Here’s one learner’s perspective: *It took me three tries to finally be ready for this course.
+I made it to the half way mark to understand why this course is really important.
+I just wish I knew this in the beginning of last year when I first started.*

 ***Even more updates (July 2021):*** I told this story on Discord:

 ```